-An opportunity has become available for a two year postdoc to work on the population genetics of Antarctic marine organisms.
-We are seeking a candidate with a keen interest in population genetics and experience of RAD sequancing and related approaches.
+An exciting opportunity is available for a three year PhD studentship to work on the evolutionary genomics of sexual trait expression in an iconic avian model system, the black grouse.
+We are seeking a candidate with strong quantitative skills, a keen interest in population genetics, and ideally experience of working with genomic data.

-The deadline for applications is April 3rd 2019.
-All materials should be e-mailed as a single PDF to: firstname.lastname@example.org with ‘Postdoc application Wiss 19036’ in the subject line.
+The deadline for applications is extended to 30th April 2021.
+All materials should be e-mailed as a single PDF to: joseph.hoffman[at]uni-bielefeld.de with ‘PhD application’ in the subject line.

 Please see the attached PDF for more details about the position and do not hesitate to contact me with any questions at joseph.hoffman[at]uni-bielefeld.de.